drewmayberry11/ai-ml-toolkit-installer/README.md

-# AI Virtual Environment Bootstrapper
+# AI-ML Quick Packages Installer

 Sets up a Python virtual environment at `~/Virtual_Env/ai` and installs a practical, general-purpose ML/DS toolkit with error handling and a final install report.